bodyk/SmartColoring/README.md

 ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

  * Unordered list can use asterisks
   - Or minuses
     + Or pluses
+        + Or pluses